 A cave is defined as a hole in a rock that is naturally made and large enough for a person to fit into.
 This hole is called Surprise Cave.
-Little caves like these are common in limestone and are most likely abundant in Wisconsin.
-According to the Wisconsin Speleological Society, there are 400 known caves in the state of Wisconsin.
+Little caves like these are common in limestone and likely there are several more like it to be found around Cave of the Mounds.
+At this point in time, we aren't excavating or exploring for any more cave; we believe all of the main system has been discovered and mapped.
+However, there are several more caves on our park grounds which promise some exciting discoveries in the future.

-Below Surprise Cave is a ribbon of onyx.
+Below Surprise Cave is a cross section of a cave formation.
+Pay close attention to how the layers build up, bend, and twist.
 In this section, a small sample was taken to be dated through Uranium-Thorium dating by the University of Wisconsin in Madison Geo-Science student Cameron Batchelor.
 She found out that the sample was approximately 121,000 years old.